sinanuygunn/blender_quick_reference/README.md

 This Add-on has been tested only on Windows.
 It has not been tested on other platforms (macOS, Linux, etc.), and it is likely that it will not work on these platforms.

+## Tested Browsers

+This project has been tested on Chrome and Firefox.
+Other browsers have not been tested, but it is likely to work on them as well.